 What’s the correlation between Operational Maturity Level and financial performance?

 There’s a strong positive correlation.

-The Service Leadership Index reports that solution providers at a higher OML consistently deliver EBITDA percentage (earnings before interest, taxes, depreciation and amortization) about three times higher than those with a median OML.
-Meanwhile, the firms with the lowest levels of maturity regularly operate at zero profit or below — at least until they either improve towards median, cease to exist, or sell.
+The Service Leadership Index reports that solution providers at a higher OML consistently deliver EBITDA percentage (earnings before interest, taxes, depreciation, and amortization) about three times higher than those with a median OML.
+Meanwhile, the firms with the lowest levels of maturity regularly operate at zero profit or below—at least until they either improve towards the median, cease to exist, or sell.